acousticrobot/web-16/_pages/toki-pona/lesson-08-gender.md

 To express more than one of anything we have already seen we can use mute as a modifier.
 This works with _mi_, _sina_ and _ona_ as well, to make _us_, _you-plural_, and _they_ explicit:

 {% include image_dictionary.html definitions=page.mute_examples %}

+Use _wan_ if you want to be explicit about singularity:

+{% include image_and_caption.html image="/images/t47_tokipona/kamasona/gender/miwanlipali.jpg" caption="mi wan li pali." %}

 Additionally _kulupu_ is used regularly to talk about a community or group of people: